A Racial Program for the Twentieth Century

-A Racial Program for the Twentieth Century (occasionally A Radical Program for the Twentieth Century) was the imaginary book title of a 1950s hoax purporting a foreign communist plot to increase racial tensions in the United States.
+A Racial Program for the Twentieth Century (occasionally Social Problems for the Twentieth Century or A Radical Program for the Twentieth Century) was the purported book title of a 1950s hoax (also called the Israel Cohen hoax) purporting a foreign communist plot to increase racial tensions in the United States.
 The hoax gained public notoriety when a congressman read a supposed quotation from the book to argue against the Civil Rights Act of 1957.
 The phony quotation was later traced to the antisemite Eustace Mullins.